Navy10021/SLS/README.md

 #### STEP 3 : Embedding Modelization, Scoring, and Indexing

-We find that both the embedding modelization (**split-merge**) and scoring method (**the multi-interactions mechanisms**) help improve semantic search accuracy by 14 – 20%.
+We find that both the embedding modelization (named ***split-merge***) and scoring method (named ***the multi-interactions mechanisms***) help improve semantic search accuracy by 14 – 20%.
 It demonstrates that they are suitable approach in neural information retrieval.

 **SLS class**
  - dataframe : Dataframe based table